lul29/Phys212/instructors.md

 All of these contact forces are fundamentally caused by electric interactions of subatomic particles.

-The derivation from microscopic atoms to macroscopic properties of material is an interesting subject reserved for later physics courses.
+How to go from microscopic (small) atoms to macroscopic(big) properties of material is an interesting subject reserved for later physics courses.